Picrate/OpenClassrooms-Projet-5/README.md

 java -jar yoga-app-0.0.1-SNAPSHOT.jar
 ```
 This will run springboot executable and the backend API server will be accessible to 'http://localhost:8080'

+You can use Postman Collection stored in '<project-root>/resources/postman' to interact with backend.

 **N.B.** Be sure to have MySQL server instance up and running before launching application.